The Concept of Model and its Triple History

 We were told tat the modern model discussion begins 1840 with the investigation of the Cambridge professor William Whewell „The Philosophy of the Inductive Sciences", which was influenced by Kant.
 At the same time a second wave of visualization began in science.
 First such concepts were used as picture, illustration, idea, analogy, etc. In 1855 the Scotsman James Clerk Maxwell tried to give a "geometrical model" oft the physical forces.
 (In German the concept of model in physics appears more than twenty years later, 1879, with the translations of Maxwell's writings.)

-Real visualizations of the theory by apparatuses were built since the 1870’s in particular by the Englishman Oliver Lodge (who later devoted himself to the examination of psychic phenomena) and the Irishman George Francis Fitzgerald.
-In the autumn 1892 the German Union of Mathematicians organized an exhibition in Munich of such apparatuses.
-The extensive "Catalogue of mathematical and mathematical-physical models, apparatuses and instruments" (ed.
+Real visualizations of the theory by apparatus were built since the 1870’s in particular by the Englishman Oliver Lodge (who later devoted himself to the examination of psychic phenomena) and the Irishman George Francis Fitzgerald.
+In the autumn 1892 the German Union of Mathematicians organized an exhibition in Munich of such apparatus.
+The extensive "Catalogue of mathematical and mathematical-physical models, apparatus and instruments" (ed.
 Walther Dyck 1892) appeared with a preface of Ludwig Boltzmann.
 Already in 1893 the French physicist Pierre Duhem made fun of the efforts of his English colleagues, in particular William Thomson.
 More than a dozen years later he brought an extended version (70 pages) of his essay as Chapter Four in his legendary work "La théorie physique - son objet et sa structure” (1906; German: 1908; Engl.
 1914).

 It was Heinrich Hertz who introduced 1894 the concept of model explicitly in German science with his theory of "dynamic models".

-The case of William Thomson, 1894 vs. 1904
+The case of William Thomson, 1884 vs. 1904

 How intensive was his search for models?